-With our new guide we will show you what the top CNA classes in Idaho are and how to go about becoming a nursing assistant in the state of Idaho according to their guidelines and regulations.
+With our new guide we will show you what the top CNA classes in Idaho are and how you can start your process for becoming a nursing assistant in the state of Idaho according to their guidelines and regulations.
 The demand for the healthcare career is very high and we are going to cover the whole process!
-The position of nurse aide or assistant does not have extensive prerequisites (training and certification prerequisites can often be completed within several months), and may serve as a helpful first step towards higher-level jobs in the patient care field.
-Too see a more detailed description of the nursing aide job duties see our comprehensive guide to a CNA job as a whole.
+The position of nurse aide or assistant does not have many hard requirements to satisfy and may serve as a helpful first step towards higher-level jobs in the patient care field.
+To see a more detailed description of the nursing aide job duties see our comprehensive guide to a CNA job as a whole.

 How to become a CNA in Idaho